 He shall see his offspring.
 Isaiah 53:10

-“I have been crucified with Christ.
+Paul said, “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me” (Gal.
 2:20).
 The great purpose of God for your life is that you will “be conformed to the image of His Son, in order that he might be the firstborn among many brothers” (Rom.
 8:29).